Barb Wire (1996 film): Production

-Barb Wire was directed by David Hogan, the second-unit director on Alien 3 and Batman Forever.
+Barb Wire was directed by David Hogan, the second-unit director on Alien 3 and Batman Forever. principal photography took place between 28 April 1995 and 3 August 1995.
 The film had a production budget of $9 million.
-Anderson's manager tried to advice her to not to do the film, stating that she should not play "a cartoon character", but she felt that nobody could play the role than her; she accepted it without reading the script.
+Anderson's manager tried to advise her not to do the film, stating that she should not play "a cartoon character", but she felt that nobody could play the role than her; she accepted it without reading the script.
 Anderson did some of her own stunts, despite her fear of heights.
 The fact that she had to wear high heels and a corset that made her waist 17 inches made fight scenes challenging.

-The film provided great publicity for the then-new Triumph Thunderbird 900 motorcycle as it featured in publicity photographs with Pamela Anderson.

 Music

 A soundtrack album, also titled Barb Wire, was released on April 23, 1996.